maratai/craftery/games/game_design_general.md

 - Gabe Barrett. *Find the Fun: Learn How to Go from Idea to Published Game*. **Recommended**.
 - Geoffrey Engelstein and Isaac Shalev. *Building Blocks of Tabletop Game Design: An Encyclopedia of Mechanisms*, 2nd ed.
 Obviously nothing will be completely comprehensive here, but this is a magisterial reference. **Recommended**.
 - Aaron Frias. *How to Create Your First Board Game*. **Recommended**.
+- Will Hindmarch and Jeff Tidball. *Things We Think About Games*.
+Introduction by Wil Wheaton.
+Foreword by Robin D. Laws. **Recommended**.
 - Jeremy Holcomb. *The White Box Essays*.
 An excellent compact guide, including physical fulfillment considerations. **Recommended**.

 # Game Design: General